Smr0303/Movie-Frontend/README.md

 2. Choice of seats
 3. A page consisting of the button to book the movies, its overview, trailer video and cast can be reached by clicking on the cards in the container of home page.
 4. After selection of seats displays a page with the summary of your booking as well as the amount to be paid.
 It also has a pay now button which directs you to the payment gateway through razorpay API.
-5. On payment a page with the baooking summary is displayed which also gives you an option to print the ticket. ---
+5. On payment a page with the booking summary is displayed which also gives you an option to print the ticket.

 ## Backend
---- **(1) Authentication Routes**
+**(1) Authentication Routes**

 These routes are for user registration and verification.
 New user's data is fetched from frontend after checking that all entries are in proper format and then user's data and hashed password is stored in the database.